 My work spans across a number of mediums; painting, sculpture, the internet, interactive electronic mechanisms, performance, video & audio.
-In my work I interact with found objects, packaging, advertisements, promotional media, designed objects that had a previous life as containing an artifact, an object of desire and a message.
+In my work I interact with found objects, packaging, promotional media and elements of contemporary culture.
+I am interested in using designed objects that had a previous life as containing an artifact, an object of desire and a message.

 My painting process ‘tries’ to consider a few parameters, I react to what is there, aiming to highlight what it can imply rather than what it actually is, it’s a non-systematic reaction, i may have a plan & a set of rules regarding a specific piece, but while working i will change these or abandon them completely.
 Disrupting the system that was formulated within the initial steps coincides with my thoughts regarding our culture & control systems, the notion of change takes shape in the process.
-At the same time, the positive additive aspect of painting is challenged by the non-action, the surface that has not been manipulated by the artist & keeps its original values.
+At the same time, the positive additive aspect of painting is challenged by the non-action, the surface that has not been manipulated.

-As a trained designer I try to reverse my do’s & don’ts to somewhat forcefully unlearn, I use the authoritative nature of the drop-shadow [as in news headlines], but i do this in a non authoritative manner.
-Imitating the action of erasing graffiti or censorship of a voice and painting the non physical & virtual as western culture’s new landscape painting [‘monitor’ series].
-This can be seen as a humorous action but it is done out of disillusionment [‘today is the day’ on top of ‘landscape’], Other levels of interpretation appear before during or after the work in created, thus giving me the possibility to go back and modify, erase, or cut a painting in half as in, the now 2 ‘half a CCTV warning sign’ paintings.
-‘These holes are too big’ is written out on a discarded part of a desk, since the holes are too big to be ignored, the surface hole ratio does not allow my desired interaction since it can not be used as a painting surface, declaring it as my art is the only way it can be re purposed.
+As a trained designer I try to reverse my do’s & don’ts to somewhat forcefully unlearn.
+I use the authoritative nature of the drop-shadow or bold type, but i do this in a non authoritative manner, the hand & paint are noticeable and the system is never whole or complete.
+This can be seen as a humorous action but it is done out of disillusionment.
+Levels of interpretation appear before during or after the work in created, thus giving me the possibility to go back and modify, erase, or cut a painting in half.
+This is all part of the action of recycling.